A Software Verification Project

 For recursive calls, check that the first argument to the function is an integer and that it decreases in recursive calls.

 Check that no functions are mutually recursive.
-That is, build the call graph, and check that it has no loops other than self-loops.
+That is, build the call graph, and check that the only loops are direct recursion.

 Add support for arrays and the len